colemanimhoff/fundamentals/react-redux/README.md

 1. It's return value is the same for the arguments (no variation with local static variable, non-local variables, mutable reference arguments or I/O streams)

-2. It's evaluation has no side effects (no mutation of static variables, non-local variables, mutable reference arguemnts or I/O streams)
+2. It's evaluation has no side effects (no mutation of static variables, non-local variables, mutable reference arguments or I/O streams)

 ### Functional Component